dataformsjs/dataformsjs/README.md

 ## :page_facing_up: Example Code

 This example uses Vue for templating.
 If you save it with a text editor you can view it locally in your browser.
 Additionally the main site contains many templates and examples.
+DataFormsJS works with both Vue 2 and Vue 3.

 ```html
 <!doctype html>